joebutler2/joebutler2.github.io/_posts/2011-08-20-private-constants-in-ruby.md

       # => TypeError: can't modify frozen hash
     end

-Now it is starting to behave more like a constant with the added bonus of being private and having access to other class members.
-Note that if you run this example in the same file as the previous example it will not throw an error.
-It seems to be a minute detail with the open class language feature.
+We are getting closer to having `base_points` acting like a constant.
+There is the bonus of being private and having access to other class members.
+Running this example in the same file, as the previous example, will not throw an error.
+Most likely due to ruby's "open class" feature.

-While this makeshift constant is starting to act like the real thing, there is one more problem that you might encounter when using this technique, using it inside of instance methods.
-To tackle this problem we're going to use a simple meta-programming technique, the send method.
+While this makeshift constant is acting like the real thing, there is one more problem you might encounter when using this technique, using it inside of instance methods.
+To tackle this problem, we will use a simple meta-programming technique, the `send` method.

     class CPUOpponent
       def self.base_points
-        @base_points ||= { :easy => 1000, :medium => 2000, :hard => 3000 }.freeze
+        @base_points ||= { easy: 1000, medium: 2000, hard: 3000 }.freeze
       end
       private_class_method :base_points